Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 * Generates DexID for new minions
 * Multiplayer code added (UNTESTED)
 * Rearrangement of features to accommodate for modloader system
+* Saves modded minions by ModName instead of DexID

 ### Content: